VeriTrail: Closed-Domain Hallucination Detection with Traceability: VeriTrail

 There are three scenarios where a claim never receives a “Fully Supported” verdict.
 First, the first $q$ iterations returned “Not Fully Supported,” causing verification to terminate.
-In this case, the error stage is $\operatorname{stage}(v^*)$.
-Second, the interim verdicts are a mix of “Inconclusive” and “Not Fully Supported” verdicts.
+In this case, the error stage is $\operatorname{stage}(v^*)$ (i.e., the unsupported content was introduced in the final output).
+Second, the interim verdicts were a mix of “Inconclusive” and “Not Fully Supported” verdicts.
 Third, all interim verdicts were “Inconclusive.”
 In the second and third scenarios, an error stage cannot be identified.